Daphnandra johnsonii: Leaf comparison with common sassafras

-Leaves similar to the related common sassafras (Doryphora sassafras).
-There are one or two teeth per centimetre on the Illawarra socketwood.
-The mid rib is raised above and below on the Illawarra socketwood.
+The leaves of Daphnandra johnsonii are similar to the related common sassafras (Doryphora sassafras).
+There are one or two teeth per centimetre on the Illawarra socketwood, and the midrib is raised above and below.
 Lateral veins of the common sassafras are at a less acute angle than the Illawarra socketwood.
-Illawarra socketwood lateral veins are sharply angled at around 40 degrees in relation to the mid rib of the leaf.
+The lateral veins of the Illawarra socketwood are sharply angled at around 40 degrees in relation to the midrib of the leaf.

-The scent of the leaf is more faint and "soapy" on the Illawarra socketwood.
-Leaves of common sassafras are more aromatic, usually less coarsely toothed and the mid rib is sunken on the upper surface.
-Common Sassafras leaves thicker and heavier to touch.
+The scent of the leaf is more faint and 'soapy' on the Illawarra socketwood.
+Leaves of common sassafras are more aromatic, usually less coarsely toothed, and the midrib is sunken on the upper surface.
+Common sassafras leaves are thicker and heavier to touch.

 Flowers & fruit

 Tiny flowers appear in spring, on long flower stems.
-Flowers white with pinkish red margins.
-They form on panicles or racemes, 3 to 8 cm long.
+The flowers are white with pinkish red margins, forming on panicles or racemes, 3 to 8 cm long.
 The sepals and petals are around 1 to 3 mm.
-The fruiting capsule is woody and hairless, around 15 to 20 mm long.
-Opening in two sections.
+The fruiting capsule is woody and hairless, around 15 to 20 mm long, opening in two sections.
 Mature seeds are feathery.

 Regeneration

 Healthy seeds germinate readily within a month of sowing.

 Plants often don't produce fertile fruit in the wild and these fruit are shorter and rounder than the viable fruit.
 These short fruit appear to be galled and contain no seed but contain many silky hairs or plumes that are normally attached to the seeds.
-Some trees contain a mixture of both short, galled fruits and long fertile fruits, most trees seem to only produce galled fruits and trees that produce only fertile fruits are rare.
+Some trees contain a mixture of both short, galled fruits and long fertile fruits.
+Most trees seem to only produce galled fruits and trees that produce only fertile fruits are rare.

-It also has a limited ability to colonize new areas.
+Daphnandra johnsonii also has a limited ability to colonize new areas.
 Its main survival strategy is the ability to sucker and coppice.